FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/tutorial.rst

 ***************************
 The system requires a mask file that identifies the pixels to process.
 Reducing the number of pixels processed can be the key to fast feedback during an experiment.
-A userClass for correlation analysis will usually use a 'color' file to label pixels to average together.
+A userClass for correlation analysis will typically use two 'color' files to label pixels to average together.
+The first, a coarser one, is used to average pixels for the final delay curves.
+The second, a finer one, is used to replace classes of pixels with their average value before forming the delay curves.
 In addition to the mask file for analyzing data, users should produce a testmask file for testing their compution.
 This file should only compute on a few (10-100) pixels.